praveenn23/Youtube-Sentiment-Analyzer/README.md

-# YouTube Sentiment Analyzer
+# YouTube Comments Sentiment Analyzer

-A modern web application that analyzes the sentiment of YouTube video comments using AI-powered natural language processing.
+A modern web application that analyzes the sentiment of YouTube video comments using natural language processing.
 Built with React frontend and Flask backend.

 ## Features